godotengine/godot-docs/classes/class_input.rst

 Returns a dictionary with extra platform-specific information about the device, e.g. the raw gamepad name from the OS or the Steam Input index.

-On Windows, Linux, and macOS, the dictionary contains the following fields:
+On Windows, Linux, macOS, and iOS, the dictionary contains the following fields:

 \ ``raw_name``: The name of the controller as it came from the OS, before getting renamed by the controller database.